ceuk/mutt_dotfiles/README.md

 * Generic IMAP/SMTP
 * Google (Gmail/Gsuite etc) via IMAP/SMTP
 * Microsoft Office365 via IMAP/SMTP
-* Microsoft Office365 using DavMail (useful if app passwords or direct IMAP/SMTP access are disabled)
+* Microsoft Office365 using DavMail (useful if app passwords or direct IMAP/SMTP access is disabled)

 ## Some Features

-* Query and save contacts via abook, goobook or LDAP (for Office365, query only)
+* Query and save contacts via abook, goobook or ldapsearch (e.g. for Office365 accounts, query only)
 * Good calendar invite handling: render calendar invites inline and respond to them with `A` when viewing the calendar invite attachment
 * Nice handling of inline text/html rendering (use `C-l` to open up all links the email - great for quickly finding unsubscribe links)
 * Secure configs (no hardcoded passwords etc)